MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 # TeamsFx SDK

-TeamsFx helps to reduce the developer tasks of leveraging Teams SSO and access to cloud resources down to single line statements with zero configuration.
+TeamsFx helps to reduce the developer tasks by leveraging Teams SSO and access to cloud resources down to single line statements with zero configuration.
 TeamsFx SDK is built to be used in browser and Node.js environment, common scenarios include:

 * Teams tab application
 * Azure Function